BaymaxShao/Endo-GeDE/README.md

 (only the ego-motion estimation weights of EndoDAC, DARES, MonoPCC, IID-SfM and AF-SfM are available.)

 ## Ackonwledgements
 This project is built based on [EndoDAC](https://github.com/BeileiCui/EndoDAC), [IID-SfMLearner](https://github.com/bobo909/IID-SfmLearner) and [AF-SfMLearner](https://github.com/ShuweiShao/AF-SfMLearner).
-Thanks for their published codes!
+Thanks for their contribution!

-Also thanks for impressive works including [MonoPCC](https://github.com/adam99goat/MonoPCC), [DVSMono](https://github.com/adam99goat/DVSMono),[DARES](https://github.com/mobarakol/DARES) and [Depth Anything](https://github.com/DepthAnything)!!!
+Also thanks for impressive works including [MonoPCC](https://github.com/adam99goat/MonoPCC), [DVSMono](https://github.com/adam99goat/DVSMono), [DARES](https://github.com/mobarakol/DARES) and [Depth Anything](https://github.com/DepthAnything), which also provide the inspiration and experiments setting for this project!!!

 Codes from [AdaLoRA](https://github.com/QingruZhang/AdaLoRA) and [HydraLora](https://github.com/Clin0212/HydraLoRA) are also utilized for experiments in this project.
 Thanks sincerely!